 Read on to learn more about our vision, or click below to meet the team who’s working to fulfill it.

 Mission & Vision

-OUR MISSION is to grow and sustain a global community whose members collectively will build interest and expertise in the fields of engineering, sciences, and the Arts in the spirit of Leonardo da Vinci for a better tomorrow.
+OUR VISION is to move away from the obsolete and business acquired S.T.E.M. programs to develop a fresh 21st Century educational model where disciplines are bridged, where students collectively build interest, expertise, and make connections in the fields of engineering, sciences, and the Arts in the spirit of Leonardo da Vinci for a productive tomorrow.

 Learners have been trained to use both brains as one to enhance creativity and imagination.